LS-Lab/Coq-dL/README.md

    `(setq coq-compile-before-require t)`

-* We are using version 2.1.1 of the [coquelicot](http://coquelicot.saclay.inria.fr/) library for real analysis.
+* We are using version 3.0.1 of the [coquelicot](http://coquelicot.saclay.inria.fr/) library for real analysis.
 There is a .tag.gz archive in this repository (they don't seem to have a git repository).
 Just untar it to start using it.
-It requires ssreflect (we're using version 1.6).
+It requires ssreflect (we're using version 1.6.4).
 The best way to get ssreflect is through opam by running:

-    `opam install coq-mathcomp-ssreflect.1.6`.
+    `opam install coq-mathcomp-ssreflect`.

 * If you've cloned this repository, you'll need to pull the submodules by running: